Strong shift equivalence and algebraic K-theory: The elementary stabilizer

-\begin{remark} For $G$ a finite group and $R=\mathbb ZG$ and $\ear$ as in Proposition \ref{nopun}, the group $K_1(R)/ \seor (I-A)$ appeared in \cite{BS05} as the primary invariant for the classification up to equivariant flow equivalence of certain symbolic dynamical systems: irreducible shifts of finite type with a free continuous shift-commuting $G$-action.
-In contrast to \eqref{trivalelrt}, $\seor (I-A)$ need not be trivial in $K_1(\calR)$, and can vary with $A$. \end{remark}
+\begin{remark} For $G$ a finite group and $A$ a matrix over $\Z G$, the group $K_1(\Z G)/ \seozg (I-A)$ appeared in \cite{BS05} as the primary invariant for the classification up to equivariant flow equivalence of certain symbolic dynamical systems: irreducible shifts of finite type with a free continuous shift-commuting $G$-action. \end{remark}

-Theorem \ref{trivialkseo} applies to a rather special class of matrices and its proof appeals to the sophisticated algebraic K-theory of Neeman and Ranicki \cite{Neeman2, RanickiNeeman}.
+Theorem \ref{classesinOmega} applies to a rather special class of matrices and its proof appeals to the sophisticated algebraic K-theory of Neeman and Ranicki \cite{Neeman2, RanickiNeeman}.
 It is natural to ask if there is an easier proof.
-It is also natural to hope the conclusion of Theorem \ref{trivialkseo} might hold for a more general class of matrices.
+It is also natural to hope the conclusion of Theorem \ref{classesinOmega} might hold for a more general class of matrices.
 We'll note next that some candidate improvements cannot work.